-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act)
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act)

-The Texas State Annual Security Report section applies to both the San Marcos, Round Rock, and Advanced Law Enforcement Rapid Response Training Center (ALERRT Center) campuses, and the Fire Safety Report section applies only to the San Marcos Campus as Round Rock and the ALERRT Center do not currently have on-campus student housing facilities.
+Texas State's Annual Security Report section applies to the San Marcos, Round Rock, and Advanced Law Enforcement Rapid Response Training Center (ALERRT Center) campuses, and the Fire Safety Report section applies only to the San Marcos Campus as Round Rock and the ALERRT Center do not currently have on-campus student housing facilities.

-You may request a paper copy of the ASFSR by contacting Institutional Compliance and Ethics at Elliot Hall A (201 Talbot Street, San Marcos, TX 78666) or at (512)245-4961, or by emailing email@example.com.
+You may request a paper copy of the ASFSR by contacting Institutional Compliance and Ethics at Elliott Hall A (201 Talbot Street, San Marcos, TX 78666), by calling (512)245-4961, or by emailing email@example.com.
 A PDF of the Texas State ASFSR can be accessed electronically at http://www.clery.txst.edu/report.